BOCOVO/db-schema-visualizer/packages/prisma-vs-code-extension/README.md

 The following Visual Studio Code settings are available for the extension.

 - `prismaERDPreviewer.preferredTheme`: This configuration define the theme to use.
 There are two different theme the `light` and `dark`.
 The default theme is `dark`.
+- `prismaERDPreviewer.scrollDirection`: This configuration define the scroll direction.
+There are two different scroll direction the `up-out` and `up-in`.
+The default scroll direction is `up-out`.

 ## Release Notes